jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/functions-and-scope-lesson/readme.md

 A method can return a value, but the type of that returned data must be specified so that the calling function knows what to do with it.

->Instructor Note: Invite students to code along if they wish.
-Create a new java program, using the given console template from IntelliJ, or create a basic class with an inner main method.
-Then code the following two methods.
-Use the commented out print statements to explain local scope.

 The problem: